Alexey-Saldyrkine/Alexey-Saldyrkine.github.io/docs/Comparing CTV compile times/content.md

 ### variable

 Since the TCS variable is a wrapper around a TCS list, its complexity is the same.
 Assigning a value to a TCS variable is the same as pushing a value onto the end of a TCS list and has complexity $$O\left(\log_2\left(m\right)\right)$$.
 Setting the value $$n$$ times has complexity $$O\left(n\log_2\left(n\right)\right)$$.
 Getting the value of the variable has complexity equal to that of retrieving the last element of the list, i.e., $$O\left(\log_2\left(m\right)\right)$$.
 Getting the value n times will have complexity $$O\left(n\log_2\left(m\right)\right) = O\left(n\right)$$.

+## FFI
+The FFI method relies on creating function overloads using friend functions.
+This means that, for the FFI map, the complexity of insertion and lookup will be equal to that of adding and resolving a function overload.

+In GCC, a scope contains a number of code elements.
+Declarations with the same name, such as function overloads, are stored in a list, and a scope can have multiple of these lists.
+When a new hidden friend overload is declared, which the FFI method does, the scope’s declaration lists are searched linearly for a list with a matching identifier.
+Since the number of lists does not increase with the amount of overloads for a single function, this process has $$O\left(1\right)$$ complexity effectively.
+Once the list is found, the compiler must ensure that the one-definition rule won't be violated if the new overload is added.
+To do this, the compiler must verify that no existing overload is redefined by the new overload.
+This process takes O(m) time, where m is the number of existing overloads.
+This means that the FFI insertion complexity is $$O\left(1\right) + O\left(m\right) = O\left(m\right)$$.

 WIP.